Payroll tax lodgement essentials

 - Read the due dates for payroll tax returns.

 - Add bank details to your OSRconnect account to make payments and receive refunds for overpayments.

 - Read about record keeping for tax purposes.

-- Search the events calendar to find a payroll tax webinar that you may be interested in attending.
+- Search the events calendar to find a payroll tax webinar.

 - Subscribe to email alerts for payroll tax updates.

 - Refer to the Payroll Tax Act 1971 for more information.